andepraveenofficial/TargetInterview/03 Theory/01 Client/04 Javascript/Javascript.md

 ##### Datatypes
 The Datatype determines how the value or data can be used in the program.
-For example, mathematical operations can be done on Integer and Float type of data.
+For example, mathematical operations can be done on Integer and Float types of data.
 The `typeof()` operator is used to find the type of value.

 1. __Primitive Datatypes__